 Displaying 1-12 of 18 results

 XIX International AIDS Conference in Washington D.C.
-Demonstration for the rights of sex workers and people who use drugs.
+Demonstration on HIV and human rights in the Lafayette Park.
+Interviews with demonstrants about womens rights and the rights of sex workers and drug users.

 This is a short film about the global HIV and AIDS response lead by the young generation.
 Youths and representatives of community networks and health care centers in Cambodia, United States, Mexico, Botswana, Russia and India talk about HIV awareness and prevention.